jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/LavishIncomparableBumblebee' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Louis XIV (1643-1715) spent an estimated 50% of France's annual Gross National Product to build and maintain his Palace at Versailles, he didn't even pay taxes.
 He was a self-described god on earth.
 The people could even buy tickets to tour the palace.
-It wasn't long before the country "heard the people sing" as the people became player gods by reaching for the levers of power._
+It wasn't long before the country "heard the people sing" as the people became player gods by reaching for the levers of power.
+I love to think what Protagonist Kings would think if they time-travelled to see this opulance.
+I bet they'd be so disappointed._

 During this transformation, frontline problems piled up for the people.
 Their situation barely changed, and arguably got worse from 1000 to 1778.
 Their houses were still thatched.
 They did manual labor all day.
 They still paid almost all the taxes but were banned from advancing in official society.
 Feudalism became a caste system controlled by con artists.
 The leaders fought against distributing the benefits of an advancing civilization to the people doing the work on the frontline.
 We thus rightfully call Antagonist Kings; Darth King.